GLOSSARY

+It’s not only first-time homebuyers who struggle to understand the various acronyms scattered throughout the mortgage industry.
 Even experienced homebuyers and property investors who have purchased before often approach us with enquiries about the common phrases used during the mortgage process.

-We understand that you may not be familiar with terms like LTVs (Loan-to-Value ratios) or DTIs (Debt-to-Income ratios) – that’s why we’re here.
+We understand that you may not be familiar with terms like LTVs (Loan-to-Value ratios) or DTIs (Debt-to-Income ratios), that’s why we’re here.
 However, having a grasp of the fundamentals can streamline your application and provide you with the confidence that you fully comprehend the agreement you’re signing.

 To assist you, we’ve compiled a comprehensive glossary, covering everything from A to Z in mortgage jargon.
 But remember, if you have any specific questions of your own, feel free to reach out to us.
 We’re always available to provide the answers you need.